 Commercial Treatment Options

 Your vet will probably suggest options for commercial treatments for the tapeworm infestation your cat is experiencing.
-This often consists of a range of oral medications or injection that aid in killing the tapeworms.
+This often consists of a range of oral medications or injections that aid in killing the tapeworms.

 These medications are not believed to be very effective.
 But lots of medications need various doses for peak efficiency.
 It is common for an infestation to reoccur.